 Laura Gonzalez is Associate Professor of Finance.
 Below is the summary of her research published in Managerial Finance.

-Person-to-person lending - also known as peer-to-peer lending, peer-to-peer investing, and social lending, and abbreviated as P2P lending - refers to lending and borrowing between strangers through a for-profit online platform.
-It is done without the intermediation of a traditional financial institution, although they may participate as lenders.
+Person-to-person lending – also known as peer-to-peer lending, peer-to-peer investing, and social lending, and abbreviated as P2P lending – refers to lending and borrowing between strangers through a for-profit online platform.
+It is done without going through a traditional financial institution, although they may participate as lenders.
 The service started in the United Kingdom in 2005, but U.S. platforms quickly took the lead in loan volume.
-In the direct unsecured P2P lending model, usual loan application information includes loan size, maturity and purpose, percentage of loan funded, number of days the loan application has been visible online to potential lenders, some measure of credit rating and interest rate.
+In the direct unsecured P2P lending model, the usual loan application information includes loan size, maturity and purpose, percentage of loan funded, number of days the loan application has been visible online to potential lenders, some measure of credit rating and the interest rate to be charged.
 On some platforms, borrowers can submit an image.
 Platform services include calculating interest rates and repayment terms, creating written documents, and disbursing funds.
-Both borrowers and lenders are charged fees, and if the loan defaults, the platform sells it to a debt collection agency.
-P2P services are perceived as convenient, efficient, flexible and empowering, and previous work finds that borrowers deemed trustworthy receive 31% more lending bids than average.
+Both borrowers and lenders are charged fees, and if the loan is not repaid in full, the platform sells it to a debt collection agency.
+P2P services are perceived as convenient, efficient, flexible and empowering, and previous research has found that borrowers who are considered trustworthy receive 31% more lending bids than average.

-The gradual implementation of blockchain technology in peer-to-peer (P2P) lending platforms facilitates safer transparent quick access to funds without having to deal with the more complex and costly processes of banks.
-Beyond that, this study examines trust-enhancing heuristics that show a need for blockchain to assist in monitoring and bad loan recovery.
+The gradual implementation of blockchain technology in peer-to-peer (P2P) lending platforms facilitates safe and quick access to funds without having to deal with the more complex and costly processes of banks.
+Beyond that, this study examines trust-enhancing practices that show a need for blockchain to assist in monitoring and bad loan recovery.

 This study examines 909 lending decisions by finance students on a mock P2P site.
-The loan applications were identical with the exception of a female or male photo (vs.an icon) and reports of having raised half the loan in either 3 or 11 days (vs. 7).
+The loan applications were identical, with the exception of a female or male photo (vs.an icon) and reports of the applicant having raised half the loan in either 3 or 11 days (vs. 7).

-Investors who have experienced financial trauma are more likely to herd and lend higher amounts to loan applicants that are highly trusted by other lenders.
-This effect is more pronounced for male investors lending to highly trusted female loan applicants.
+Investors who have experienced financial losses are more likely to lend higher amounts to loan applicants that are highly trusted by other lenders, a phenomenon known as “herding.”
+This effect is especially true for male investors lending to highly trusted female loan applicants.

-This study is the first behavioral experiment to examine herding in P2P lending.
-The findings emphasize the need for blockchain to assist beyond trusted records and safe transfers of funds.
+This study is the first behavioral experiment to examine the influence of herding in P2P lending.
+The findings emphasize the need for blockchain to assist beyond maintaining trusted records and safe transfers of funds.